markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

 println!("{:?}", items); // => [1, 6, 1, 8, 2, 8, 1, 8, 2, 8]
 ```

-Theese three operations are all that we need.
+Theese three operations are all that we need to work with arrays.

-So, let see some simple algorithms that work for arrays.
+So, let see some simple algorithms to understand what we can do.

 ## Simple search in array

 The `search` function looks for the specified item in the array.
-If the item has found, the function should return the index of the found item.
+If the item has found, the function should return its index.

 In languages such C, Java, or C# the function will return -1 (non-valid index value) to show that the item hasn't found.
 But Rust has the special type `Option` for this.
-Our function will return `None`, if the item hasn't found, or `Some` index, if it has found.
+Our function will return `None`, if the item hasn't found, or `Some` index, otherwise.

 ```rust
 fn search(items: &[i32], value: i32) -> Option<usize> {